 Lactose intolerance is recognized as a potential cause of irritable bowel syndrome, and it is sometimes confused with a poorly functioning gallbladder, as it can mimic similar signs and symptoms such as nausea, bloating, and abdominal pain.

-Secondary lactose intolerance occurs as a result of injury or disease.
-Celiac and Crohn’s diseases both affect the lining of the small intestine and can cause secondary lactose intolerance.
+Secondary lactose intolerance occurs because of injury or disease.
+Celiac disease and Crohn’s both affect the lining of the small intestine and can cause secondary lactose intolerance.
 Gastrointestinal infections like Giardia and Rotavirus are also common causes of lactose intolerance, which can be temporary or permanent.

 Congenital lactose intolerance, although rare, is a genetic condition in which infants are born without lactase and must rely on lactose-free formula for survival.